avirkki/RVaadin/README.md

 Other RContainer methods include

-* *getDoubles*, *getStrings*, ... return a correspoinding Java object given the R object name as String.
+* *getDoubles*, *getStrings*, ... return the correspoinding Java object given the R object name as String.
 These methods are merely wrappers for the corresponding Rserve RConnection methods.
 * *getUploadElement* returns an instance of the RUpload class.
-The element can be used to upload arbitrary files to the R session working directory.
+The element can be used to upload arbitrary files to the R session's working directory.
-* *getDownloadLink* returns a Vaadin Link object to download files saved to the R session default directory.
+* *getDownloadLink* returns a Vaadin Link object to download files saved to the R session working directory.
 * *getGraph* and *getEmbeddedGraph* can be used to get the images produced by R, where the argument is the ordinary R plot command as String.
 * *getListSelect*, *getOptionGroup*, *getSlider*, ... return the corresponding Vaadin elements that implicitly and immediately change the given R variable into the selected value.

 Observe that each R session will be assigned a temporal default working directory by Rserve.
-This directory is intentionally different for each R session, and should not be changed in R with *setwd()* or even queried with *getwd()* for other than debugging purposese.
+This directory is intentionally different for each R session, and should not be changed in R with *setwd()* or even queried with *getwd()* for other than debugging purposes.
 When the R session and the Web software are running on different machines, information between Java and R is most convenienly passed only through the RContainer class, and not by pointing directly to different files in the filesystem.
 Having a commond directory for multiple sessions is also not a good practise, since it enables the users to overwrite each other's files.

-In addition to these *get...* methods, there are couple of set methods like *setGraphButtonsVisible( boolean )*, which change the behavior of the Graph window seen in the previous example.
+In addition to these *get...* methods, there are couple of set methods like *setGraphButtonsVisible( boolean )*, which change the behavior of the Graph window seen in the previous example, and *close()* and *closeAndDeleteFiles()* to explicitly clean up the R session (e.g. if there were other files that graphics generated).

 Further information
 -------------------

 At present, the source code together with the JavaDoc are the definitive source of information.
-All proposals, ideas and concrete collaboration plans are warmly welcomed by the author(s) to FirstName.LastName@vtt.fi.
+All proposals, ideas and concrete collaboration plans are warmly welcomed by the author(s) at FirstName.LastName@vtt.fi.